 An overview of how this looks is presented in this grid:

-The implications of this grid are important in making your decisions.
-It will be the basis of the discussions regarding the role of surgery in your care.
-I am a busy surgeon and I have found out that if a patient is not under a lot of stress (Type A) then outcomes are consistently positive if a structural problem (Type I) is addressed and solved.
-However, if that same person is in the middle of a major personal or professional crisis, then the results are less predictable.
-Surgery may still be helpful but the other factors need to be addressed.
+The implications of this grid are important in making your decisions, and can be the basis of discussions regarding the role of surgery in your care.
+I quickly observed early in my practice that if a patient was not under a lot of stress (Type A) then outcomes were consistently positive if a structural problem (Type I) was solved.
+However, if that same person was in the midst of a major personal or professional crisis, then the results were less predictable.
+Surgery might have still been helpful but the other factors needed to be addressed.

 Patients who don’t have a lot of extra stress and are experiencing pain without a positive imaging study (Type IIA) simply do not want or request surgery.
 Why?
 It is just pain that will resolve and it usually does.